MedPath

 Exclusion Criteria

-Participants are excluded from the study if any of the following criteria apply:
+Participants were excluded from the study if any of the following criteria apply:

-• Participants who have had a sino-nasal surgery changing the lateral wall structure of the nose, making impossible the evaluation of NPS.
+• Participants who had a sino-nasal surgery changing the lateral wall structure of the nose, making impossible the evaluation of NPS.

 • Participants with conditions/concomitant diseases making them non evaluable at Visit 1 or for the primary efficacy endpoint such as: Antrochoanal polyps, Nasal septal deviation that would occlude at least one nostril, Acute sinusitis, nasal infection, or upper respiratory infection.